Karl-Heinz Schnellinger: Club career

 Schnellinger left Köln for A.C.
 Mantova in 1963 and his debut in Serie A came in a match against A.C.
 Milan which ended in a surprising 4–1 victory for Mantova.
 However, he played there only for one season before he was signed by A.S.
 Roma in 1964 when they won the Coppa Italia, and finally by A.C.
 Milan in 1965, being transferred along with Roma teammates Antonio Valentín Angelillo and Angelo Sormani.
 He played nine seasons with the Rossoneri, obtaining several successes both at the national and European level, including winning the 1969 European Cup final against AFC Ajax.

-Schnellinger left Milan in 1974, and retired after a season back in his native Germany with Tennis Borussia Berlin.
+He left Milan in 1974, and retired after a season back in his native Germany with Tennis Borussia Berlin.